MJKWoolnough/tvdb/README.md

 }
 ```

-Summary represents the information about episodes for a particular show
+Summary represents the information about episodes for a particular show.

 #### type User